KatsuragiCSL/Open-Physics-Courses-works/README.md

 # Open-Physics-Courses-works
-This is a place to share my works on open Physics courses.
+This is a place to share my works on open Physics courses, books and exercises.
 This is aimed to record my learning path

 **Course list**
 | Course      | Learning point | Status     |